dennisreimann/uiengine/docs/adapters.md

   [variant metadata](/basics/variant/) or for
   [pages with custom templates](/basics/page/#templates).

-The return value can either be a string of HTML or a structured object containing the `rendered` HTML and an optional array of `parts`:
+The return value can either be a string of HTML or a structured object containing the `rendered` HTML and an optional `foot`:

 - String:
     ```html